-This project will construct the Eastern Circumferential from Hanberry Boulevard to Back Creek Church Road to urban street standards for improved safety and traffic flow in the northeastern part of the city.
-The project will include multimodal improvements such as bicycle lanes and sidewalks.
-This initial link in the roadway system will be coordinated with the North Charlotte Department of Transportation (NCDOT) project to build a railroad bridge over the future road and a future NCDOT project to build the portion of the Circumferential between NC 49 and Hanberry Boulevard.
+This project will construct the Eastern Circumferential from NC-49 (University City Boulevard) to existing Back Creek Church Road to urban street standards for improved safety and traffic flow in the northeastern part of the city.
+The project will include improvements such as bicycle amenities and sidewalks to accommodate pedestrians, cyclists, motorists and transit users.
+This initial link in the roadway system will be coordinated with the North Carolina Department of Transportation (NCDOT) project P-5208 to build a railroad bridge and

 NCDOT project U-5768